-Six Facts About the American Opportunity Tax Credit
+Six Facts about the American Opportunity Tax Credit

-Here are six important facts the IRS wants you to know about the new American Opportunity Tax Credit:
+Here are six important facts the IRS wants you to know about the American Opportunity Tax Credit:

 - This credit, which expands and renames the existing Hope Credit, can be claimed for qualified tuition and related expenses that you pay for higher education in 2009 and 2010.
-Qualified tuition and related expenses include tuition, related fees, books and other required course Materials.
+Qualified tuition and related expenses include tuition, related fees, books and other required course materials.